Top 35+ SaaS Website Design Inspiration

 Webflow is a no-code website builder designed specifically for designers and developers.
 The site features strong branding and an intuitive navigation bar that links to multiple landing pages tailored for different audiences.
 Their blog acts as a media arm focused on SEO content, attracting designers/developers organically.
 Pricing is complex but well organized.

-Why it’s a good SaaS website:
+Why Webflow is a good SaaS website?

-Strong brand focus targeting ideal customers precisely.
+Strong brand focus targeting ideal customers precisely

-Intuitive navbar linking to diverse landing pages for multiple audiences.
+Intuitive navbar linking to diverse landing pages for multiple audiences

-SEO-driven blog content attracts organic traffic effectively.
+SEO-driven blog content attracts organic traffic effectively

-Complex pricing handled with clear organization.
+Complex pricing handled with clear organization

 3. Framer